 You are welcome to share a share with a friend – but we do not pack “half-boxes” or offer "half-shares."
 We suggest you find a friend and either alternate pickup weeks, divide your share with a friend after pickup, or arrive at the farm at the same time to divide the share.
 We don't offer half shares because of the considerable administrative work associated with managing the CSA program.
 In order to make the CSA model viable for the farm, the price per share has to be the full share amount.
 We're sorry for this inconvenience.

 What if I can’t pay all at once?

 We will happily work with you to figure out a payment plan that works for your family.
 Amber Waves Farm is a community farm, and everybody deserves access to local, high quality, healthy food.
 Please email us at CSA@AmberWavesFarm.org for more details about setting up a payment plan.

 What is there to do at the farm?

 The farm is open to the public so we encourage people to walk the fields, visit the chickens, and make a stop in our farm market.
-On weekend mornings from 9-10am we offer Chores with a Farmer, which is free and open to the public.
-Here where children have the opportunity to help out with animal chores, watering, and weeding.
+On weekend mornings from 9-10:30am we offer Chores with a Farmer, which is free and open to the public, and gives children the opportunity to help out with animal chores, watering, and weeding.
 As a member, you'll also have access to the U-Pick sections of the field as a part of your membership, where you'll have the choice to pick raspberries, herbs, flowers, cherry tomatoes, and more delicious treats!

 Can I volunteer at the farm?